jennifert/jekyll-site/README.md

 ### Phase 2

 Upcoming updates and bug fixes have been moved to the GitHub issues functionality.
 [This repository issue log](https://github.com/jennifert/jekyll-site/issues).

-Please source any blog posting you use from here.
-Thanks :)